Boundary Perturbation Effects in Quantum Systems with Conserved Energy and Continuous Symmetry: Introduction

 Building on previous work, this paper investigates a one-dimensional quantum {\it Hamiltonian} system with a global $U(1)$ symmetry, which ensures the conservation of the total charge.
 We add a boundary perturbation to the Hamiltonian that explicitly breaks the $U(1)$ symmetry and address the following question: How does the charge in the bulk evolve in the presence of this boundary perturbation?

 At first glance, one might expect the boundary perturbation to allow charge to flow into or out of the system, leading an initial state with a fixed charge to evolve into a superposition of states spanning multiple charge sectors.
 This expectation holds in systems without energy conservation, such as those governed by driven dynamics or quantum circuit models, where thermalization across the entire Hilbert space can occur.
 However, in our system, the dynamics are governed by Hamiltonian evolution, which conserves the total energy.
 As we demonstrate in this paper, the interplay between boundary perturbations and energy conservation results in more intricate behavior.
-By varying the parameters in the bulk of the system, we uncover two distinct phases: in one phase, charge fluctuations are negligible, and the total charge remains nearly conserved, with only an $O(1)$ change; in the other, significant charge fluctuations arise, allowing the total average charge to vary dramatically.
+By varying the parameters in the bulk of the system, we uncover two distinct phases: in one phase, charge fluctuations are negligible, and the total charge remains nearly conserved, with only an $O(1)$ change; in the other, significant charge fluctuations arise, allowing the total charge to vary dramatically.

-The existence of the charge-frozen phase arises from energy conservation, which constrains the free movement of charge into or out of the bulk.
-This behavior can be simply understood as follows: moving charge into or out of the system requires additional energy, which is forbidden under strict energy conservation.
+The existence of the charge-frozen phase arises from effective energy conservation, which constrains the free movement of charge into or out of the bulk.
+This behavior can be simply understood as follows: moving charge into or out of the system requires additional energy, which is forbidden under energy conservation.
 We substantiate these findings with numerical results for free and interacting fermionic systems (Sec.~\ref{sec::2} and Sec.~\ref{sec::3}), and interacting spin systems (Sec.~\ref{sec::4}).
-We propose a criterion for the phase transition using the effective Hamiltonian derived from degenerate perturbation theory (Sec.~\ref{sec::5}).
-We also demonstrate that the energy conservation is a necessary condition for the existence of the phase transition (Sec.~\ref{sec::6}).
+To explain the behavior in both the charge-fluctuating and charge-frozen phases, we introduce a pumping mechanism based on the effective Hamiltonian obtained via degenerate perturbation theory (Sec.~\ref{sec::5}).
+This mechanism is equivalent to evaluating the matrix element of a local charge–non-conserving operator connecting two degenerate states with different charges: it vanishes in the charge-frozen phase and becomes nonzero in the charge-fluctuating phase.
+We further study Floquet dynamics and demonstrate that the effective energy conservation is a necessary condition for the existence of the phase transition (Sec.~\ref{sec::6}).
 We summarize our results in Sec.~\ref{sec::7}.